I’ve Got a Gut Feeling These Guys Are Geniuses.

 “Anal is the word.
-They were a terrifying group of people to work with because they were so unable to experiment.” – Brian Eno.
+They were a terrifying group of people to work with because they were so unable to experiment.” – as observed by Brian Eno.

 Original LP Version

 A2.
 (I Can’t Get No) Satisfaction (Mick Jagger/Keith Richard) (2:38)

 A3.
 Praying Hands (Gerald V. Casale/Mark Mothersbaugh) (2:47)

 A4.
 Space Junk (Gerald V. Casale/Bob Mothersbaugh) (2:13)

 B2.
 Gut Feeling (Mark & Bob Mothersbaugh) / (Slap Your Mammy) (Gerald V. Casale)